Top 20 Must-Visit Luzon Philippines Tourist Spots: Manila City, Palawan Island, Baguio Highlands

 2. Batad Banaue Rice Terraces

 The intricate irrigation system of the Batad Rice Terraces allows it to still be used up to this day.
-To see the beauty of this old-time human ingenuity, you will have an hour-long hike up to the village of Batad.
+To see the beauty of this old-time human ingenuity, you will have to go on an hour-long hike up to the village of Batad.
 The panoramic views of pristine, unsoiled forestry will greet you next.

 1. Puerto Princesa Underground River

 The 8.2-kilometer-long Puerto Princesa Underground River is known for its cave formations, stunning limestone cliffs, and pristine waters.
 Here, you’ll feast your eyes on stunning sights while cruising on a paddleboat.
-Once you reach the caves, you’ll be in the company of stalactites, stalagmites, birds, bats, and fishes that inhabit the Underground River’s ecosystem.
+Once you reach the caves, you’ll be in the company of stalactites, stalagmites, birds, bats, and fish that inhabit the Underground River’s ecosystem.

-Explore this jaw-dropping, breathtaking beauty by joining a Puerto Princesa Underground River tour.
+Explore this jaw-dropping, breathtaking beauty by joining Puerto Princesa Underground River tours.
 Book your Puerto Princesa tours in advance because this sought-after tourist spot in Palawan has a long line of eager visitors to witness its beauty.
 It’s also highly recommended to schedule your trip during the dry season and consistently check weather updates from time to time.

 Remember to waterproof your things, wear light clothes, and follow guidelines that will ensure the conservation of this unique attraction for younger generations to witness, too.